wrahool007/af2.0/README.md

 **Rahul Kharel**
-MSc Information Design & Data Visualization Northeastern University Vancouver · Class of 2026
+MSc Information Design & Data Visualization Northeastern University Vancouver · Class of 2025

 ---

 ## License

-This project is submitted as an academic thesis.
+This project is submitted as an academic course project.
 All content, visualizations, and data are original work by the author.
 Please cite appropriately if referencing this research.

 ```
 Kharel, R. (2026).
 Algorithmic Fairness 2.0: Empowering Users to Recognize,
 Interrupt, and Reshape Recommendation Systems.
-MSc Thesis, Northeastern
+MSc Curse Project, Northeastern
 University Vancouver.
 ```